JohnsonRodrigues/admin/README.md

 ## 3. Usage

-To use the template, create a blade file and extend the layout with `@extends('adminlte::page')`.
+To use the template, create a blade file and extend the layout with `@extends('metronic::page')`.
 This template yields the following sections:

 - `title`: for in the `<title>` tag